NJIT-WIS/module1b/readme.md

 In this module, you'll learn about GitHub Classroom and the tools used for automating software development tasks such as testing and deployment.
 These processes are known as Continuous Integration and Continuous Deployment (CI/CD) and are crucial for DevOps engineers to move code from development to deployment for user use.
-GitHub Classroom will also grade your assignments based on tests located in the "grade" folder.
+GitHub Classroom will also grade your assignments based on tests located in the "grade" folder.t

 ## Hands-On Instructions